-Currently, nearly 95% of all bitcoins (almost 20 million) have already been mined.
+Currently, 95% of all bitcoins (over 20 million) have been mined.
 Contrary to fiat currencies such as the US dollar or the Euro, it is deflationary in nature.
 This makes bitcoin more scarce than precious metals such as gold and silver.